 Substance Abuse and Anxiety

 According to the Anxiety and Depression Association of America, as many as 20% of people diagnosed with an anxiety disorder may also have a substance abuse disorder.
-At first glance, it may seem that the anxiety causes an individual to abuse substances, which is where this link comes from.
+At first glance, it may seem that anxiety causes an individual to abuse substances, which is where this link comes from.
 However, it isn’t that simple.

 When someone constantly misuses drugs or alcohol, their body will gradually develop a tolerance, meaning that they will have to increase the dosage for the same desired effects.
 But many of these substances have a physiological effect on your body as well, which can cause symptoms of stress.
 While alcohol may provide temporary relief from anxiety, it can increase overall anxiety once the initial effects fade.
 This is mainly because alcohol dehydrates the body, which causes tension in the body.
 This effect is pronounced if you live with an anxiety disorder.

 Marijuana and stimulants also increase anxiety.
 Someone who relies on marijuana to deal with anxiety will feel worse when they’re sober, leading to a stronger desire to use it even at inappropriate times.
 Stimulants are known for causing anxiety as they speed up the body’s central nervous system.

 Someone who abuses substances may experience severe anxiety whenever they are sober.
-This leads down a slippery slope towards addiction.
+This leads down a slippery slope toward addiction.

 Without treatment, it can be difficult to get over a substance abuse problem.
 Several different options may help, depending on your circumstances.
 Partial hospitalization provides intensive treatment without requiring an overnight stay, as does intensive outpatient care.
 If you need a flexible schedule, then outpatient care might be appropriate.